mgrand/crypto-shuffle/README.md

 # crypto-shuffle

-The symmetric encryption algorithm used for applications like protecting the secricy of blockchain contents needs to be very strong.
+The symmetric encryption algorithm used for applications like protecting the secrecy of blockchain contents needs to be very strong.
 The symmetric encryption algorithm should have these properties:

 * Longer encrypted texts should require more effort to crack than shorter texts.
-* It should be necessary to decrypt the entire text at once, rather than being possible to decrypt in pieces as with a block chypher.
+* It should be necessary to decrypt the entire text at once, rather than being possible to decrypt in pieces as with a block cypher.
 * There should be no upper limit on the key length.
 * One of the challenges of cracking the encryption should be that there will be multiple possible solutions that look reasonable and no clue